IBM-Cloud/skylink/README.md

 ## Web application

-Either use the Bluemix web user intefact to view debug logs, or use the Cloud Foundry CLI to look view live logs for the Node.js application running on Bluemix:
+Either use the Bluemix web user intefact to view debug logs, or use the Cloud Foundry CLI to look view live logs for the Swift application running on Bluemix:
 ```
 cf logs <appname>
 ```